XzerozZ/Cloud-Kun-weather-reporter-Prototype/README.md

 # Cloud-kun Weather Reporter

 Cloud-kun Weather Reporter is a simple Python application that provides current weather information for a specified city using the Weatherstack API.
-It displays temperature, wind speed, wind direction, UV index, time, location, and weather description.
+It displays temperature, wind speed, wind direction, UV index, time, country, and weather description.

 ## Features